logseq/logseq/docs/contributing-to-translations.md

 |                               :no |               No |
 ```

+## Fix Mistakes

 Sometimes, we typo the translation key.
-If that happens, the github CI job will
+If that happens, the github CI step of
-detect this error and helpfully show you what was typoed.
+`bb lang:invalid-translations` will detect this error and helpfully show you
+what was typoed.

 ## Add a Language